rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 `function-create-corplot.R` is a script written for the function to create corplots.

+## Results

+There are 29 autopsy samples out of the total 119 patient cases with maf information.
+There are 19 autopsy samples with TMB information.
+Any discrepancy in patient numbers between maf and tmb data might be caused from an issue related to the MAF file (see https://github.com/d3b-center/bixu-tracker/issues/2049).

 ## Folder structure

 The structure of this folder is as follows: